 You’ll find Ralph Lauren’s Chicago flagship on The Magnificent Mile, right across the street from the historic Water Tower.
 It’s the largest Ralph Lauren store in the world, with four floors of the fashion icon’s classic designs.
 Skip the elevator so you can check out the vintage and antique artwork that lines the wood-paneled walls of the store’s grand staircase.

 You’ll find the same casual elegance at RL Restaurant, the first of only four Ralph Lauren restaurants in the world (the others are in Paris, London, and New York).
 Locals love to grab a seat on the pretty patio or hide out in the cozy lounge area complete with a roaring fireplace and leather armchairs.
 Wherever you sit, you’ll enjoy a menu of carefully crafted New American classics.

 Shop the Italian way at Eataly, a vibrant, upscale marketplace that got its start in northern Italy.
 Located a few blocks west of Michigan Avenue on Ohio Street, the first floor is filled with specialty items straight from Italy, including cookbooks, kitchen gadgets, dried pastas, sauces, olive oils, chocolates, wines, and more.

 Now that you’re sufficiently hungry, head upstairs and take your pick from Eataly’s multiple dining options.
 Choose from casual counters and sit-down restaurants, each specializing in a different cuisine.
 La Pizza & La Pasta serves Italy’s most famous dishes made to order.
 La Focaccia bakes up variations of the beloved Italian flatbread.
-There are also seasonal pop-ups, like Bar Sabbia in the summer focusing on coastal fare, seafood, and Aperol spritz.
+There are also seasonal pop-ups like Bar SABBIA in the summer, highlighting coastal fare, seafood, and Aperol spritzes.